circleupx/circleupx.github.io/_posts/2020-10-31-JSON-API-Adding-Customer-Resource.md

 }
 ```

 and I know, I can hear you saying **'Doesn't accessing the DbContext directly on the controller violate the Clean Architecture project structure?'**.
-It does, but for right now I am not concerned about that, I don't want to spend too much time on the DAL layer at this point.
+It does, but for right now I am not concerned about that, I don't want to spend too much time on the Data layer at this point.
 I want to keep it simple by accessing the DbContext directly.
 In a future blog post, I will return to clean this all up.
 For now I want to get the resource up and running.

 Time to run the project again.
 Clicking on the customer link on the home resource gets me the following JSON:API errors documents as the HTTP response.